ktleary/summer-of-letters/README.md

 # summer of letters

-A tool for summing letters.
+An online tool for summing the letters of words.

 ## Usage